ros2/design/articles/ros2_access_control_policies.md

 To transpile SROS 2 policies into security artifacts for a targeted access controlled transport, XSLT templates can be used to perform this level of document conversion.
 This may include any number of optimisations or adjustments specific for the target transport.
-The pipeline stages for targeting Secure DDS for example is as follows:
+For example, the pipeline stages for targeting Secure DDS is as follows:

 1. An XML document with a root of the SROS 2 policy is specified
 2. The document is fully expanded using XInclude to reference external elements